Types of socialism: Individualist anarchism

 The anarchist writer and Bohemian Oscar Wilde wrote in his famous essay The Soul of Man under Socialism that "[a]rt is individualism, and individualism is a disturbing and disintegrating force.
 There lies its immense value.
 For what it seeks is to disturb monotony of type, slavery of custom, tyranny of habit, and the reduction of man to the level of a machine".
 For anarchist historian George Woodcock, "Wilde's aim in The Soul of Man under Socialism is to seek the society most favorable to the artist [...] for Wilde art is the supreme end, containing within itself enlightenment and regeneration, to which all else in society must be subordinated. [...]
 Wilde represents the anarchist as aesthete".
-In a socialist society, people will have the possibility to realise their talents as "each member of the society will share in the general prosperity and happiness of the society".
+In a socialist society, people will have the possibility to realize their talents as "each member of the society will share in the general prosperity and happiness of the society".
 Wilde added that "upon the other hand, Socialism itself will be of value simply because it will lead to individualism" since individuals will no longer need to fear poverty or starvation.
 This individualism would, in turn, protect against governments "armed with economic power as they are now with political power" over their citizens.
-However, Wilde advocated non-capitalist individualism, saying that "of course, it might be said that the Individualism generated under conditions of private property is not always, or even as a rule, of a fine or wonderful type" a critique which is "quite true".
+However, Wilde advocated non-capitalist individualism, saying that "of course, it might be said that the Individualism generated under conditions of private property is not always, or even as a rule, of a fine or wonderful type".
 In Wilde's imagination, in this way socialism would free men from manual labour and allow them to devote their time to creative pursuits, thus developing their soul.
 He ended by declaring: "The new individualism is the new hellenism".